-17. Finally, the Advisory Working Group prepared significant revisions to Resolution Conf.
+- 17. At their Shepherdstown meeting, the AWG prepared significant revisions to Resolution Conf.
 12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species to reflect their discussions on selection of species for review, guidance for making recommendations as well as the streamlined timeline and other recommendations from the Vilm meeting.
-Annex 3 of this report contains the proposed revised Resolution Conf.
-12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species including the new Annexes A, B and C. Additionally, the Advisory Working Group provided a detailed explanation of each proposed modification to the 28th Meeting of the Animals Committee and 22nd Meeting of the Plants Committee (AC28 Doc.
-9.1 and PC22 Doc.
-11.1 respectively)
+The Animals and Plants Committees agreed the revisions for presentation to the 17th meeting of the Conference of the Parties.
+Annex 1 of this report contains the proposed revised Resolution Conf.
+12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species including the new Annexes A, B and C. - 18.
+Following the 28th and 22nd meetings of the Animals and Plants Committees respectively, the AWG drew the Committees' attention to an oversight in the drafting of the updated Resolution.
+The proposal to direct range States to seek agreement of the Secretariat and Committees prior to changing a zero export quota that was the basis for elimination from the review process was inadvertently removed in the course of editing the proposed revised Resolution.
+As such, the Animals and Plants Committee discussed this issue electronically, and as a result propose a further modification to the Resolution as outlined in the Recommendations found in paragraph 34.